 Now, the egg is where this gets ugly, and I do mean that literally.
 This is one dish where the best taste makes for the fugliest tortilla and I suggest that you just run with it, because it’s quite simple.

-First you heat a 6-inch corn tortilla in an oiled pan.
+First you heat a 5 to 6-inch corn tortilla in an oiled pan.

 When it is golden brown underneath, flip it over.
 (Don’t worry, you’ll brown it a bit more in a moment.)

-Sprikle some shredded cheddar over the browned side and let it melt a bit.
+Sprinkle some shredded cheddar or jack cheese over the browned side, if you wish. and let it melt a bit.
 I like to use about half an ounce per tortilla.

-Break a single egg over the melting cheese.
+Break a single egg over the tortilla, or the melting cheese on the tortilla.

 Don’t worry if it rolls over the edges, that’s all part of the tasty mess of it.
 Season it with salt and pepper.